General Expectations of Business Students

 - Have the demonstrated ability to use technology in communication by writing clear, concise and complete professionally-appearing papers and reports that are free from spelling, punctuation, sentence structure, and paragraph structure errors;

-- Have the ability to conduct secondary research for material and information, including all types of references and reporting services, and to correctly and appropriately use outside information, including how to correctly cite all sources researched according to whatever citation system they are required to use.
+- Have the ability to conduct secondary research for material and information, including all types of references and reporting services, to correctly and appropriately use outside information, including how to correctly cite all sources researched according to whatever citation system they are required to use.

 Participation in College-Wide Assessment Activities